Run the agent with a self-signed certificate

 --gituseschannelduring agent configuration

 Git SChannel has more restrict requirement for your self-signed certificate.
-Self-singed certificate that generated by IIS or PowerShell command may not be capable with SChanel.
+Self-singed certificate that generated by IIS or PowerShell command may not be capable with SChannel.

 Work with SSL client certificate

-IIS has a SSL setting that requires all incoming requests to TFS must present client certificate in addition to the regular credential.
+IIS has an SSL setting that requires all incoming requests to Azure DevOps Server or TFS must present client certificate in addition to the regular credential.

 When that IIS SSL setting enabled, you need to use

-2.125.0 or above version agent and follow these extra steps in order to configure the build machine against your TFS server.
+2.125.0 or above version agent and follow these extra steps in order to configure the build machine against your Azure DevOps or TFS server.

 Prepare all required certificate information